 The house has not been altered since the original survey (VDHP 1985).
-The house is a unique example of Classic Cottage type with Italianate details with good integrity.
-Therefore, in WSP's opinion the Bascom House should remain listed in the SRHP and is eligible for the NRHP.
+The house is a unique example of Classic Cottage type with Italianate details.
+The Bascom House retains its overall historic integrity, and an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.

-16. Burton-Guay-Boissoneault Farm
+15. Burton-Guay-Boissoneault Farm

-Map ID 16; SRHP No. St. Albans-67 549 Lake Road, St. Albans
+Map ID 15; SRHP No. St. Albans-67 549 Lake Road.
+St. Albans

-The Burton-Guay-Boissoneault Farm is anchored by a ca. 1850 tempered Greek Revival farmhouse on a stone foundation.
+The Burton-Guay-Boissoneault Farm is anchored by a circa 1850 tempered Greek Revival farmhouse on a stone foundation.
 The two-and-one-half-story house has a side-gable roof covered in standing-seam metal and is pierced by two interior corbelled brick chimneys.
 The pedimented gable ends contain triangular attic vents within a molded cornice.
 The aluminum siding-clad exterior features modern six-over-six double-hung sash windows, all within simple surrounds with molded crowns on the first floor and plain lintels on the second story.
 The front entry consists of a door flanked by sidelights, all replacements, within a simple trabeated frame.
 A full-width shed-roof porch supported by Doric columns in entasis.
 The roofline is interrupted by a gabled portico that leads to the entry.
 The irregularly grouped and spaced fenestration indicates that the west portion was originally an I-House.
-The slight raising of the second story occurred ca. 1880 when the east portion was added.
+The slight raising of the second story occurred circa 1880 when the east portion was added.
 Per owner testimony, the west end had an attached log house (VDHP 1985).
 A two-story rear ell extends from the west portion.
 Attached to the ell is a one-story wing with a shed-roof bay at the junction with the main unit.
-Added ca. 1979, the wing serves as labor housing.
+Added circa 1979, the wing serves as labor housing.
 The exterior is clad in aluminum siding and has modern six-over-six (paired) and eight-over-eight windows.

 The large parcel contains several outbuildings.
-The largest is a ca. 1965 ground-stable barn sheathed in vertical boards and capped by a metal gambrel roof.
+The largest is a circa 1965 ground-stable barn sheathed in vertical boards and capped by a metal gambrel roof.
 The barn has been extended by a gabled T-plan cattle stall and a rear ell with a rounded metal roof.
 Behind this addition are five metal grain bins of graduating heights.
-Additional outbuildings include a ca. 1920 wood-frame barn and various ca. 1960 barns and sheds sheathed in novelty siding.
-A cattle pond is located behind the cattle stalls and flanked by the rear additions.
+Additional outbuildings include a circa 1920 wood-frame barn and various circa 1960 barns and sheds sheathed in novelty siding.
+A cattle pond is behind the cattle stalls and flanked by the rear additions.

 The farmstead is associated with the Burton family, a prominent, prosperous agricultural and commercial shipping family in the St. Albans region throughout the nineteenth century.
-Therefore, in WSP's opinion the property should remain listed in the SRHP, and it is eligible for the NRHP under Criterion B. However, the house has been further modified since the original survey (VDHP 1985).
-These changes include the façade porch, front entry, and sidelights, although the replacement windows adhere to the six-over-six
+However, the house has been further modified since the original survey (VDHP 1985).
+These changes include the façade porch, front entry, and sidelights, although the replacement windows adhere to the six-over-six Greek Revival sash configurations and the lintels are intact.
+Furthermore, the outbuildings are not associated with nineteenth-century agricultural practices and have been recently altered or constricted, specifically the grain bins.
+The Burton-Guay-Boissoneault Farm only retains a moderate amount of historic integrity, and an updated

-PLATE 42: Bascom House, 460 Lake Road, St. Albans, Looking Southeast
+PLATE 41: Bascom House, 460 Lake Road, St. Albans, Looking Southeast

-PLATE 43: Bascom House and Garage, 460 Lake Road, St. Albans, Looking South-Southwest
+PLATE 42: Bascom House and Garage, 460 Lake Road, St. Albans, Looking South-Southwest

-PLATE 44: Burton-Guay-Boissoneault Farm, 549 Lake Road, St. Albans, Looking Northwest
+PLATE 43: Burton-Guay-Boissoneault Farm, 549 Lake Road, St. Albans, Looking Northwest

-PLATE 45: Burton-Guay-Boissoneault Farm, 549 Lake Road, St. Albans, Looking North
+PLATE 44: Burton-Guay-Boissoneault Farm, 549 Lake Road, St. Albans, Looking North

-PLATE 46: Outbuildings at Burton-Guay-Boissoneault Farm, 549 Lake Road, St. Albans, Looking Northwest
+PLATE 45: Outbuildings at Burton-Guay-Boissoneault Farm, 549 Lake Road, St. Albans, Looking Northwest